 - Religious services or non-denominational Christmas services

-- Special gifts for passengers or special gifts available for purchase
+- Special gifts for passengers or seasonal items available in gift ships

-While not all of these activities are offered on every cruise or with every cruise line, any cruise that sets sail near Christmas is sure to have special activities in store for its passengers to celebrate.
+While not all of these activities are offered on every cruise or with every cruise line, any sailing near Christmas is sure to have special activities in store for its passengers to celebrate.

 Other Holiday Touches You’ll Find on a Cruise Ship

 Seasonal activities aren’t the only holiday fun you’ll find on a Christmas cruise.
-During the holiday season, ships are decked out in their finest seasonal attire with garlands, ribbons, twinkle lights, trees, presents, gingerbread village displays, and other holiday decorations in all public areas, and popular carols may be playing onboard.
+During the holiday season, ships are decked out in their finest seasonal attire with garlands, wreaths, ribbons, twinkle lights, trees, presents, gingerbread village displays, and other holiday decorations in all public areas, and popular carols may be playing onboard.

-As you pull into ports of call you’ll be greeted with local festive flair and decorations, and some cruise destinations may be in the midst of their own celebrations with parades, holiday bazaars and other seasonal fun.
+As you pull into ports of call or private island destinations you’ll be greeted with local festive flair and decorations.
+Some cruise destinations may be in the midst of their own celebrations with parades, holiday bazaars, and other seasonal fun.

 Even passengers get into the spirit and you’re likely to see plenty of stateroom doors decorated with holiday touches, such as Christmas trees, menorahs, wreaths, or other seasonal symbols.
-More than one passenger is likely to be wearing a Santa hat, light-up necklace or seasonal sweater.
+More than one passenger is likely to be wearing a Santa hat, whimsical antlers, a light-up necklace, seasonal sweater, or other holiday attire.

 No matter how you like to celebrate the holiday season, you’re sure to find festive fun on a Christmas cruise.
 While it can be hard to leave one’s home traditions behind at this special time of year, with so much going on and so many amazing holiday touches on board, an oceangoing holiday could be your very best Christmas ever and a new family tradition to enjoy year after year.
 Happy Holidays!